denten-books/plain-text/4-screen.md

 skip from one place to another as the visual system struggles to processes complex trajectories at speeds beyond the available threshold.

-The "sample and hold" nature of the LCD display frustrates the cognitive assumption of smooth movement.
+The "sample and hold" nature of the liquid crystal display frustrates the cognitive assumption of smooth movement.
 The brain attempts to anticipate the trajectory of moving objects on screen assuming that the object is moving smoothly.
-But the object's anticipated location does not always correspond to its actual trajectory on the screen, since the motion of a represented object-image in the frame does not follow the anticipated physics of a similarly-sized real-world object.
+But the object's anticipated location does not always correspond to its actual trajectory on the screen, since the motion of a represented object-image in the frame does not follow the anticipated physics of a similarly sized real-world object.
 Trajectories of moving objects on the screen are subject to the vagrancies of video editing and recording.
 Because of the flicker, the movement is actually jerky; it is missing frames.
 The moving object appears at discrete stationary locations punctuated by gaps in on-screen movement.
 This mismatch between what is expected and what is perceived appears to the eye as blur.
-Shapes become fuzzy in motion under certain unfavorable viewing conditions [@klompenhouwer_motion_2004; @har-noy_lcd_2008].
+Shapes become fuzzy in motion under certain unfavorable viewing conditions [@klompenhouwer_motion_2004;
+@har-noy_lcd_2008].
 To complicate matters further, the on-off phase transitions of the liquid crystal medium are not instantaneous.
-The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@kurita_moving_2001;
+The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@kurita_moving_2001; @pan_lcd_2005].
-@pan_lcd_2005].
 Digital television runs into the analog limitations of the liquid crystal medium.

 To put all of these factors together: we observe film shot at 24 frames per second on LCD screens that redraw the screen at 60-120 times per second.
 The